-- 4. The Bootstrap Administrator is a built-in account that allows you to get the appliance set up for first-time use.
-To keep your Safeguard for Privileged Passwords Appliance secure, change the default password for the Bootstrap Administrator's account. - To change the password from the web client, click Settings in the upperright corner of the screen and select Change Password.
+The Bootstrap Administrator is a built-in account that allows you to get the appliance set up for first-time use.
+To keep your Safeguard for Privileged Passwords Appliance secure, change the default password for the Bootstrap Administrator's account.
+For more information, see Completing the appliance setup on page 23.